Wilhelma, Palestine: History

 Wilhelma was established by German settlers in 1902 in Palestine then under Ottoman rule.
 Wilhelma-Hamîdije was named in honour of King William II of Württemberg, Emperor Wilhelm II and Sultan Abdul Hamid II, however, only the first half of the name prevailed.

 In July 1918 the German residents of Wilhelma were interned at Helouan, near Cairo in Egypt.
 They were returned to Palestine in January 1921.

 During the inter-war years the colony produced dairy goods and wine in collaboration with the German colony at Sarona.

+The first dairy building was constructed in 1936 and used to process milk for sale.

 At the time of the 1922 census of Palestine, Wilhelma had a population of 186 Christians, 36 Muslims and 1 Jew.
 By the 1931 census, there were 319 residents in 65 occupied houses, the population consisted of 231 Christians, 84 Muslims, and 4 Jews.

 During World War II, Wilhelma was transformed into an internment camp by the British Mandatory authorities where German settlers from Wilhelma and other localities such as Sarona as well as other enemy aliens (such as Hungarians and Italians) were concentrated and held.
 In World War II, guarded by Jewish police, the camp was under an early night curfew.
 Detainees were held there until April 1948 when the last of them were moved out to Germany or resettled in Australia.